-The summer is approaching Buenos Aires.
-And when the summer heat hits, most residents in Buenos Aires (also known as porteños) start to plan their getaways to the beaches near Buenos Aires.
+When the summer approaches Buenos Aires, most residents in Buenos Aires start to plan their getaways to the beaches near Buenos Aires.

 The city of Buenos Aires itself is located by the La Plata River.
 However, the city doesn’t really have a proper beach.
 Instead, the porteños escape the heat to the many coastal towns located down south in the Buenos Aires Province.

 If you are staying long-term in Buenos Aires, you might want to get inspired by this porteño habit.
 The beaches at the so-called Costa Argentina have something that fits every travel style.
 So, whether you are on for a quiet weekend away or a party trip with your friends, you will find a place here.

 To help you plan the beach that fits you the best, I have put together this list with some of the coastal towns that I have visited over the years while living in Buenos Aires.